ashaw/MT-GitPub/README.markdown

 ## Installation

 Download and install mt-rebuild if you haven't already.
 Download mt-gitpub and `chmod +x mt-gitpub.sh`.
 Open mt-gitpub.sh and fill in the path to mt-rebuild.
 Open config.sh and fill in paths to your Git repo and your blog id.
 Fill in the index and archive arrays with your template filenames.
+I recommend setting up multiple config files for each blog you work on.

 ## Usage

+To run in default mode, run `mt-gitpub.sh`.

-By default, MT-GitPub will look for config.sh in the same directory and publish last-committed files.
+By default, MT-GitPub will look for config.sh in the same directory and publish last-committed index templates.
 However, there are options:

 Use an alternate config file `-c [configfilename.sh]`